IgorTelezhinsky/N26-project/predictionAnalysis.md

 ##   0.9525
 ```

-The OOS error is not increased, which is good and means we had no overfitting.
+The OOS error is not increased, which is good and means we had no over fitting.
 It's even decreased a bit, but this is probably by chance.

 # Final remarks